dubbha/angular-training/README.md

 # Angular Training

 ## Task 8.
 Forms
-- CheckoutComponent using Reactive Form with required, email and pattern-based validations
+- AddressComponent using Reactive Form with required, email and pattern-based validations
 - Class-generated error messages, with full support for the initial touch-and-blur scenario
 - Cross-field case-insensitive validation of emails, with a nice double-arrow error tooltip
 - Conditional adjustment of validation rules depending on the deliveryRequired switch